-The main forecast that group members use is the 10-day forecast that they receive mainly through a climate noticeboard established at community level - 64% report receiving most of their information on likely rainfall, temperature, etc. in this way.
-About 45% also reported receiving early warning messages (mainly typhoons) not through the usual TV sources, but from the weatherboards, suggesting that these have contributed positively to the near complete coverage of the early warning system.
+The main forecast that group members use is the 10-day forecast that they receive mainly through a climate noticeboard established at community level (see picture below) -64% report receiving most of their information on likely rainfall, temperature, etc. in this way.
+About 45% also reported receiving early warning messages (mainly typhoons) from the weatherboards, suggesting that these have contributed positively to the near complete coverage of the early warning system.

 Group leaders also attend a twice-yearly seasonal forecast forum and then relay this information back to other members.
-The following scores were obtained when farmers were asked about timeliness and reliability of the methods.

-The weatherboard received a 90%+ score and the seasonal climate forum an 80-90% score for timeliness of information.
+When asked about timeliness and reliability of the methods, the weatherboard and the forecast text message (SMS) received a 90%+ score and the seasonal climate forum an 80%+ score for timeliness of information.
 In terms of reliability, 37% of group members assessed the 10-day forecast as correct 90-100% of the time and a further 58% as correct 60-90% of the time.

 Focus groups highlighted how the training helped them to understand other regular forecasts, such as those on TV and radio.
 They cited a variety of agricultural decisions that were improved by the seasonal forecast.
-For example, for adjusting the cropping calendar and planting dates, planning ahead to ensure the right organic pesticides are available, selecting the right crops or crop varieties, especially when planting rain-fed crops such as maize, cassava and sweet potato rather than rice if drought is forecast, and choosing the right planting time and early maturing, drought-resistant crop varieties in El Nino drought years
+For example, for adjusting the cropping calendar and planting dates, planning ahead to ensure the right organic pesticides are available, selecting the right crops or crop varieties, especially when planting rain-fed crops such as maize, cassava and sweet potato rather than rice if drought is forecast, and choosing the right planting time and early maturing, drought-resistant crop varieties in El Niño drought years.